connet-dev/connet/README.md

 relay-addr = ":19191" # the address at which the relay will listen for connectsion, defaults to :19191 relay-hostname = "localhost" # the public hostname (e.g. domain, ip address) which will be advertised to clients, defaults to localhost

-status-addr = ":19180" # at what address the server listens for status connections, defaults to :19180. 'disable' will disable it store-dir = "path/to/server-store" # where does this server persist runtime information, defaults to a /tmp subdirectory
+status-addr = "127.0.0.1:19180" # at what address the server listens for status connections, disabled/not running by default/unless set store-dir = "path/to/server-store" # where does this server persist runtime information, defaults to a /tmp subdirectory

 [server.ip-restriction] # defines restriction applicable for all client tokens, checked before verifying the token